david-w/d7-inventory-site/must_have_features.md

   - For obvious reasons, we need a way to record all transactions to products in inventory.
 With current D6 site, there has been no easy way to record transactions that ADD to inventory.

-  - Occasionally, products in inventory become obsolete and a new version is printed
+  - Occasionally, products in inventory become obsolete and a new version is printed before the stock is depleted.
+This results in a "kill order" where the old product is destroyed and recycled.